Support for health services affected by floods

 Our thoughts are with health services and staff that have experienced and are preparing for floods.

 This information has been collated to provide you with useful information and links.
-If you require additional support, email: firstname.lastname@example.org or visit our community page, which includes links to financial support, emergency services and what to do after a flood.
+If you require additional support, email: firstname.lastname@example.org or visit our community page which features additional resources.

 The RACGP is making regular updates to its providing care and support during disasters webpage, that includes accreditation; exemptions for telehealth eligibility in areas of natural disaster; caring for yourself and accessing support during disasters and financial assistance.